Semianalytic Calculation of Gravitational Wave Spectrum Nonlinearly Induced from Primordial Curvature Perturbations: Introduction

 \section{Introduction}

-The gravitational wave (GW) astronomy has begun after the detection of GWs by LIGO/Virgo collaborations~\cite{Abbott:2016blz, Abbott:2016nmj, Abbott:2017vtc, Abbott:2017oio, Abbott:2017gyy}, and more signals or constraints are waited for current and future precise observations.
-It is now important to study what we can learn about the early universe or new physics beyond the Standard Model using GWs as probes.
-Currently, there is only an upper bound on the strength of the primordial GW~\cite{Grishchuk:1974ny, Starobinsky:1979ty} in terms of the tensor-to-scalar ratio, $r < 0.07$ (95\% confidence level; Planck, BICEP2/Keck-Array combined)~\cite{Array:2015xqh} at the pivot scale $k=0.05\, \text{Mpc}^{-1}$, from the cosmic microwave background (CMB) observations.
+Gravitational wave (GW) astronomy began after the detection of GWs by the LIGO and Virgo collaborations~\cite{Abbott:2016blz, Abbott:2016nmj, Abbott:2017vtc, Abbott:2017oio, Abbott:2017gyy}, and more signals or constraints are awaited for current and future precise observations.
+It is now important to study what we can learn about the early Universe or new physics beyond the Standard Model using GWs as probes.
+Currently, there is only an upper bound on the strength of the primordial GW~\cite{Grishchuk:1974ny, Starobinsky:1979ty} in terms of the tensor-to-scalar ratio, $r < 0.07$ (95\% confidence level; Planck, BICEP2/Keck Array combined)~\cite{Array:2015xqh} at the pivot scale $k=0.05\, \text{Mpc}^{-1}$, from the cosmic microwave background (CMB) observations.